Chapter 23 : After the Fall

 Harry had explained Dumbledore’s final moments with quiet reverence, but he was never one for the details that she craved.

-Malfoy had confessed to letting in Death Eaters using the Vanishing Cabinet.
+Malfoy had confessed to assisting Death Eaters into the castle, using the Vanishing Cabinet.
 Bellatrix Lestrange had shrieked at Draco, ordering him to kill, but then Snape showed up and finished it.

 Listening intently, Hermione wrapped her arms around her midsection holding herself tight in fear of completely falling apart.
 Her mind was flooded with questions.
 Did Draco say anything?
 Did he seem remorseful or hateful?
 What else happened?
 She ached for details that Harry wasn’t giving, but in asking for them she feared revealing too much and adding suspicion.
 There could only be one question, she figured.
 One would not be too much.